ImageMagick v6 Examples --

 That makes its formula: 1-(1-Src)*(1-Dest)

-Note that it will only make an image brighter, never darker.
+Note that a 'Screen' composition will only make an image brighter, never darker.
 This is a style of composition known as 'Dodge' composition.
+(See Lighting Composition Methods below)

-The composition method perfect for overlaying white text on black backgrounds onto other images...
+This composition method is perfect for overlaying white text on a black background, then onto other images...

 convert -background black -fill white label:Rose label_black.gif